deshmukh-ankit/age-calculator/README.md

 # age-calculator
-a web app to tell age by inputting date of birth
+A web app to tell age by inputting date of birth